 Due to its small size and operations in a market dominated by larger railroads like the New York Central; Pennsylvania Railroad; and even the Delaware, Lackawanna & Western; the Lehigh Valley Railroad is not well remembered for its passenger train services.
 However, it did have one notable train that has left its mark over the years and was part of the railroad’s slogan, “Route of the Black Diamond,” the flagship Diamond itself.
 The train operated between New York and Buffalo and is most well known after receiving streamlining in 1940.
-Due to stiff competition and slower Buffalo-New York running times than those railroads mentioned above the LV, a marginal railroad during most of the 20th century anyway, bowed out of the passenger business by the early 1960s.
-Today, the Diamond is long gone along most of the LV’s main line to Buffalo.
+Due to stiff competition and slower running times the Lehigh Valley, a marginal railroad after World War II, bowed out of the passenger business by the early 1960's.
+Today, the Diamond is long gone as it most of the LV's New York-Buffalo main line.

 The Lehigh Valley Railroad may have been the smallest railroad to serve the Buffalo to New York City market.
 However, it is one of the most fondly remembered with its colorful locomotives, fascinating history, and local appeal for the communities it served.
 The LV was one of the many anthracite railroads which popped up in eastern Pennsylvania, New Jersey, and New York looking to tap the rich clean coal the region had to offer (other railroads included the Reading, Central Railroad of New Jersey, Lehigh & New England, and Lehigh & Hudson River).
 For years the railroad, which dated back to 1853, profited quite nicely from this traffic as it was stable for residents and businesses alike for both fuel and warmth.